Learning

 - Kotlin: I touched it years ago, but I’m itching to build a proper native mobile app to see how the ecosystem has matured.

-- 3D Print: Its inventing a wheel -> but i want more integrate this technology into my life/process of creation
+- 3D Print: Its inventing a wheel -> but I want to integrate this technology into my life/process of creation

 Experimental Lab